 SAMUEL AND MELISSA BARDALES PROGRAM DIRECTORS

-Samuel and Melissa have been missionaries for over 8 years in Peru serving within various capacities.
-While serving with Matthew 25 International, they began to see a need to reach those left “in between.”
-There is often help focused on children, but when they reach the age of adulthood there is little focus on giving them structure as young adults.
+Samuel and Melissa have been serving the under privileged in various capacities for over a decade in Peru.
+During this time, they began to see a need to reach those left “in between.”
+There is often help focused on children, but when these kids reach the age of adulthood there is little focus on preparing them to be successful young adults.
 Thus, the mission, “Construyendo Bases,” (“Building Foundations”) was born.
-The focus is to help young adults in this “in-between” phase by giving them the structure that they need to successfully transition into adult life.
+The focus is to help young adults in this “in-between” phase by creating a space for them to successfully transition into adult life.
 Making a change in their lives and the lives of future generations.

 Peru is still considered to be a developing country, but as it has experienced a decent amount of economic growth in the past few years, it may not necessarily appear that way at a glimpse.
 As you dive deeper into the day-to-day life here, you will find that a very small portion, mostly those with higher education, have truly benefited from this growth.
 This is part of what has spurred the start of this further education program, “Construyendo Bases.”